finnmayhew/The-Revelation-Mission/Overview.md

 - How do they get home?
   - How did they get to [Poseidon](World/Poseidon.md)?
   - Where is are Poseidon and [Hestia](World/Hestia.md) in relation to each other?
-- What's up with Poseidon's sky and sun?
+- What's up with Poseidon's sun?

 ## Planned arc